 What is Household Hazardous Waste (HHW)?

 Some leftover or used household products contain chemicals that can present safety concerns if not managed properly.
 These products are often called household hazardous waste (HHW) and can include items like:

 - Corrosive cleaners (such as drain cleaner and lye-based oven cleaner)

 - Fluorescent light bulbs (including CFLs)

 - Fuels (gasoline, propane, diesel)

 - Wood stains or varnishes

-These materials, if generated by a household, are not required to be disposed of as hazardous waste, and many can be placed in your regular trash.
+If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your regular trash.
 However, residents often seek to dispose of their HHW in a more protective manner.

 What do I do with my HHW?